-Figure 6: Snapshots of the particulate distribution around a rotor during wind tunnel simulations of brownout.
-Blade tip visible at middle left. (a) Image showing the recirculation of fine particulates through the front of the disk and the existence of a well-defined 'separation zone' above the ground plane. (b) Image showing the escape of a cloud of particles from the main recirculatory flow.
-Images courtesy of Richard Green, University of Glasgow.
+Fig. 6 Snapshots of the particulate distribution around a rotor during wind-tunnel simulations of brownout: a) recirculation of fine particulates through the front of the disk and the existence of a well-defined separation zone above the ground plane and b) escape of a cloud of particles from the main recirculatory flow.
+The blade tip is visible on the middle left.
+Images courtesy of the University of Glasgow.

-Figure 7: VTM-predicted particulate density distribution on a vertical slice through the rotor centerline under the same flight conditions as Fig. 6, showing qualitatively the same features as the experiment.
+Fig. 7 VTM-predicted particulate density distribution on a vertical slice through the rotor centerline under the same flight conditions as Fig. 6, qualitatively showing the same features as the experiment.